 The Skateboard and Canvas Incident

-‘Water Shortage’ was destined for an exhibition in 2018 and nearly made it!
-And as you can see from the feature image the rip in the canvas was undeniable.
+‘Water Shortage’ was destined for an exhibition in 2018.
+And it nearly made it, if not for the undeniable rip in the canvas.

 The painting sat in the back of my car and on the way to the exhibition at the Lobethal Woollen Mill, I picked up my son from his girlfriend’s house.
 My son jumped in the car and threw his skateboard into the back — through my painting.